somi2019/dataviz_final_project/README.md

 * Men become interested to marathon slow by slow when they become older,specifically when they become **40,45,50** they love to join marathon races.after turning to **50** always more number of men are interested to run compare to women.

 * *Female runnersare younger than male runners* in first quartile, median and third quartile.Median for women is at their **40** but for men is at their **45**.

-* Average time of finishing the race for women is more than men,also the women who end the race are younger compare to men.

-* Age is really important!as you see when people are between **20 to 40** years old average finishing time is much less compare to when they become older.

-* Men finish  marathon race sooner than women.Specially when they are so old (after 70 years old) men run more faster than women.

-* There is a *gender gap* between male and female.
-On average male run faster than female.
-This gap is greater among the runners who finish sooner than among those who finish last.

-* The peak finish time for male crossed finished line was in **13237** sec  and **14825** sec for female.

-* For only 3 selected country **(Japan,Canada,Italy)** from 3 different continent,gender distrubition in different finishing times,most of the men run in 12800 seconds while most of the women run in 13400 seconds.

-* For finishing time of less than **9000** seconds,First one is a male who finishes in **7750** seconds and the first fast female runner finishes at **8600** seconds and her rank is 21th.

-* There is a high correlation of *0.903* between finishing time and halfway time in USA for maraton runners.As halfhway time increases so does finishing time.

-* Filtering the first **20** runners,first runners finish it in **7777** seconds,second one in *20* seconds later.
-The last one in **8418** seconds,so they really finish the race in a very close range.

-* In countries which have youngest runnersunder **25** years old,as it is obvious USA with **1666** young runners has the most youngest runners among other countries. with a huge difference canada is the second country with **43** young runners under 25 years old.

-* Calculating the number of participants in every country (using count function) shows that *USA* has the first rank of participants with **20945** runners with huge difference even with the second country which *Canada* with *1870*.
-Some countries only had **1** participant such as *Falkland Islands*,*Bulgaria* and *Jamaica*.

-* 3 first countries with most poplution of runneres are shown in one of spetial map:*USA with 20945,Canada with 1870 and *United Kingdom with 425*paticipants were most active countries in this sport at *2017*.

-* Then Young Faster Runners Population in every country was checked and again *USA* with **66** runners under **40** was the first ranked country.

-* After filltering the male runners to check the gender balance of this race,it shows that for countries such as  *USA* and *Canada* there is a fair gender balance.

-* Finally I was really curious to know how is the trend of old women(more than 50s) in participating in marathon sport,and it was intersting to see this distrubution in different countries,again *USA* with **1887** female participants has the first ranking of this category.

 ## Project 03